You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

 If the seeds only have their radicle growing, put the lid and weight back on and recheck them in another 24 or 48 hours.

-The plants should look like they want to lift the weight off and are struggling to get to the light.
+The plants should look like they want to lift the weight off and struggle to get to the light.

 Anything less, and they should go back into the blackout.